SegFaultAX/brainfuck-clj/README.md

 # brainfuck

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A simple [brainfuck](http://en.wikipedia.org/wiki/Brainfuck) interpreter in Clojure

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Michael-Keith Bernard

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.